Ill-health retirement can be a difficult, traumatic, and emotionally challenging process to come to terms with.

-Some comments from those affected include, "feeling thrown on the scrapheap", and "...[I'm] just a number...".
-Respondents also talked extensively about not getting the chance to fulfill their vocation.
-Others talked about the lengthy assessment and decision-making process that left them feeling isolated, vulnerable, and staring into the unknown.
+Respondents talked extensively about not getting the chance to fulfill their vocation whilst others talked about the lengthy assessment and decision-making process that had left them feeling isolated, vulnerable, and staring into the unknown.

 Police Care UK cannot directly affect the process, but what we can do is better support those undergoing the ill-health retirement process, and use these lessons to influence future guidance on the process as a whole.
 Police Care UK believes that more attention should be given to those who are about to become police veterans, so that the same opportunities exist for all those leaving the service irrespective of circumstance or situation.
 That is one of the reasons why we have created the Police veterans peer-support programme.

 Who are our Volunteers?

 Our peer supporters have a range of policing experiences.
 They have worked within policing in various ranks across several forces /policing organisations in the North West of England.
 They are all retired, typically having left due to ill health and/or injury and were already providing informal peer support to ex-colleagues prior to volunteering with Police Care UK.

 Their experiences allow them to empathise with those accessing the injured veteran peer support programme as they all have similar experiences themselves in terms of exit pathways and understand the impact on professional and private life.
 Our peer supporters are independent from any force and can refer to any Police Care UK service as well as signposting where appropriate to other key partners.
 This service is confidential, unless there are safeguarding risks involved.

 All peer support volunteers are specifically trained to provide the 4 pillars of peer support: